sttoracle/ORACASB/README.md

 In this step, we'll automatically remediate one of the security control Risk events.

-First we'll verify that the "*clickjack*" protection is not enabled in SalesForce:
+First we'll verify that the "*clickjack*" protection is not enabled in Salesforce:
 In Salesforce navigate to *Setup | Security Controls | Session Settings* and verify the "*Clickjack Protection*" checkbox is unchecked.

 Select the "*Enable clickjack protection...*" incident in the list of incidents and under the Action column select the "*View incident*" dropdown option.